-("SOFR") as its preferred alternative to USD-LIBOR in derivatives and other financial contracts.
-We are not able to predict when LIBOR will cease to be available or when there will be sufficient liquidity in the SOFR markets.
+The Federal Reserve Board and the Federal Reserve Bank of New York organized the Alternative Reference Rates Committee which identified the Secured Overnight Financing Rate ("SOFR") as its preferred alternative to USD-LIBOR in derivatives and other financial contracts.
+We are not able to predict how the markets will respond to SOFR or any other alternative reference rate as the transition away from LIBOR continues in the coming years.
 Any changes adopted by FCA or other governing bodies in the method used for determining LIBOR may result in a sudden or prolonged increase or decrease in reported LIBOR.
 If that were to occur, our interest payments could change.
 In addition, uncertainty about the extent and manner of future changes may result in interest rates and/or payments that are higher or lower than if LIBOR were to remain available in its current form.

-At December 31, 2020, we had contracts that are indexed to LIBOR, such as our unsecured revolving credit facility and interest rate derivative.
+At December 31, 2021, we had contracts that are indexed to LIBOR, such as our unsecured revolving credit facility and interest rate derivatives.
 We are monitoring and evaluating the related risks, which include interest on loans or amounts received and paid on derivative instruments.
 These risks arise in connection with transitioning contracts to a new alternative rate, including any resulting value transfer that may occur.
 The value of loans, securities, or derivative instruments tied to LIBOR could also be impacted if LIBOR is limited or discontinued.
 For some instruments, the method of transitioning to an alternative rate may be challenging, as they may require negotiation with the respective counterparty.
+Our unsecured revolving credit facility contains provisions specifying alternative interest rate calculations to be employed when LIBOR ceases to be available as a benchmark.